cMf94Mfs94/playlistradio/README.md

 ## Features

+- **Artist Discovery**: Automatically identifies the most recommended artists not in your collection with detailed breakdown
 - **Last.FM Recommendations Integration**: Automatically fetch your personalized Last.FM recommendations (up to 100 tracks across 5 pages)
 - **Dual API Support**: Use OpenAI, Last.FM, or both simultaneously for recommendations
 - **Smart Track Selection**: Option to use a random percentage of tracks from large playlists